Dr Joanna Jamel

 Teaching contributions on other modules include:

-(UG) L6 Transnational Crme on the topics, of pornography, sex trafficking and organ trafficking
+(UG) L6 Global Terrorism and Transnational Crme on the topics, of pornography and organ trafficking

-(UG) L4 Crime, Law & Jusitce - Policy-orientated perspectives on sex offending, male sex work and violent offending etc.
+(UG) L4 Crime, Law & Jusitce - Policy-orientated perspectives on sex offending, expert witness testimony and the CSI Effect.

 A Comparative Analysis of the Media Representation of Serial Homicide its Dectection and Reality.